This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Both T-Mobile One and Project Fi advertise data coverage and texting while abroad at no extra cost.
-For T-Mobile, it’s 140+ countries; for Project Fi, 135.
+Both T-Mobile One and Google Fi advertise data coverage and texting while abroad at no extra cost.
+For T-Mobile, it’s 140+ countries; for Fi, 135.
 Travelers are no longer forced to buy expensive data add-ons, which I love.
 These days, having a cell phone abroad is no longer a luxury — it’s something we expect and rely on.

 Yes, of course you could buy a sim card in whatever country you land in.
 In many places, it’s less than $10 for a sim card and 1 GB of data.
 However, I’ve definitely been that person standing in line in Laos and struggling to get it set up (what a waste of time).
 I’ve also been that person who misses important calls because my Vietnamese sim card came with a Vietnamese phone number so when folks at home called my “normal” phone number, I had no idea until two weeks later.

 Using international roaming through T-Mobile and Google Fi solves these issues.
 As long as your roaming is turned on, everything works just like at home.

 When it comes to Phone Calls and Texting, it’s a Tie

 Assuming you’re using a compatible device, both T-Mobile and Google Fi offer free wi-fi calling to U.S. based phone numbers.
 That means if you’re in Spain on vacation, you can call your Mom back home for free.
 You can also text your friends as often as you want, all for no extra cost.